omni-us/jsonargparse/README.rst

 - Support for nested namespaces which makes it possible to parse config files with non-flat hierarchies.

-- Easy adding of arguments from classes, methods and functions that include type hints and docstrings.
+- Three mechanisms to define parsers in a modular way: arguments from classes, methods and functions; sub-commands and parsers as arguments.

 - Parsing of relative paths within config files and path lists.

-- Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, enums ...).
+- Several convenient action classes and types to ease common parsing use cases (paths, comparison operators, json schemas, enums ...).

-- Two mechanisms to define parsers in a modular way: parsers as arguments and sub-commands.

 - Support for command line tab argument completion using `argcomplete
   <https://pypi.org/project/argcomplete/>`__.